olitheolix/square/README.md

 ## Get Current Cluster State
-Download all namespace and deployment manifests from the cluster and save it to `./manifests` (override with `--folder`).
+Download all _Namespace_- and _Deployment_ manifests from the cluster and save them to `./manifests`:

 ```console
 foo@bar:~$ square get ns deployment